willGuimont/willGuimont.github.io/content/blog/2019-11-29-prosac-algorithm/index.md

 styles = ["custom.css"]
 +++

 Recently, for a graduated mobile robotics class, I had to present a scientific paper.
-Loving algorithms, I decided to read [Matching with PROSAC - Progressive Sample Concensus](/assets/linked_paper/2005-Matching-with-PROSAC-progressive-sample-consensus.pdf)[^ChumMatas], a paper presenting a variant of the popular RANSAC algorithm.
+Loving algorithms, I decided to read [Matching with PROSAC - Progressive Sample Concensus](2005-Matching-with-PROSAC-progressive-sample-consensus.pdf)[^ChumMatas], a paper presenting a variant of the popular RANSAC algorithm.

-This article will be a more detailed version of the presentation I gave for that class, the slides are [here](/assets/presentations/PROSAC.pdf).
+This article will be a more detailed version of the presentation I gave for that class, the slides are [here](PROSAC.pdf).
 I won't go into much of the mathematics, the details are in the paper.
 What I want to do with this article is to give you the intuition behind the algorithm more than writing a lot of equations.

-To supplement the presentation, I wrote an implementation of PROSAC in Python: [willGuimont/PROSAC](https://github.com/willGuimont/PROSAC).
+To supplement the presentation, I wrote an implementation of PROSAC in Python: <a class="external" href="https://github.com/willGuimont/PROSAC" target="_blank">willGuimont/PROSAC</a>.

 Before jumping in PROSAC, let's just review RANSAC a bit.